FinchMF/pc_set_engine/README.md

 1. Add new transformation operations in `PitchClassEngine._apply_random_transformation()`
 2. Create new preset configurations in the `configs/` directory
 3. Extend `PitchClassSet` with additional music theory concepts in `pitch_classes.py`
 4. Add new MIDI features in `midi/translator.py`
 5. Add custom analysis metrics to `MonteCarloSimulator._analyze_sequence()`
 6. Create new interval weight profiles in `INTERVAL_WEIGHT_PROFILES`
+7. Develop new visualization tools in the `analysis/` directory
+8. Add custom statistical tests to the analysis notebooks

 ## Requirements